storybookjs/react-native/CONTRIBUTING.md

 These are the addons for storybook that have been recreated for the on device UI on react-native.
 The currently supported addons are actions, knobs, notes and backgrounds.

-You can find the addons under `addons/`
+You can find the addons under `packages/` they start with the prefix `ondevice-`

 ### Prerequisites